International Centre for the Study of the Preservation and Restoration of Cultural Property: Controversies

-In 2025, several articles in the Italian Insider an English-language online and print newspaper based in Rome that covers Italian politics and international organisations headquartered in Italy, raised concerns about the leadership and governance of ICCROM under Director-General Aruna Francesca Maria Gujral.
-One report alleged inconsistencies in Gujral’s stated academic qualifications and career history, highlighting alleged discrepancies between her official biography, LinkedIn entries, and other public records.
+In 2025, several articles in the Italian Insider an English-language online and print tabloid based in Rome known for publishing commentary on Italian politics and international organisations headquartered in Italy, raised concerns about the leadership and governance of ICCROM under Director-General Aruna Francesca Maria Gujral.
+One report alleged inconsistencies in Gujral's stated academic qualifications and career history, highlighting alleged discrepancies between her official biography, LinkedIn entries, and other public records.

 Other reports criticized the recruitment of retired officials from the Food and Agriculture Organization of the United Nations (FAO) as consultants, many without competitive selection.
 Critics argued that such hires were costly and sometimes in potential conflict with United Nations Pension Fund rules limiting remuneration of retirees drawing pensions.

-Controversy followed Gujral’s decision to appoint herself as ad interim Administration Manager in 2024, which was described as a conflict of interest undermining financial oversight structures.
+Controversy followed Gujral's decision to appoint herself as ad interim Administration Manager in 2024, which was described as a conflict of interest undermining financial oversight structures.

-ICCROM did not respond to requests for comment in relation to any of these reports.